JLH973/seniormap/README.md

 ### Obtaining and readying senior portraits of students

-1. Email the GMHS registrar, Lynette Kemp, for a list of students in your grade.
-The registrar is the administrator who manages student enrollment and will have this information on hand; their contact information is listed in the [GMHS staff directory](https://www.fccps.org/o/gmhs/staff?filter_id=%5B68455%5D).
+1. Email the MHS registrar, Lynette Kemp, for a list of students in your grade.
+The registrar is the administrator who manages student enrollment and will have this information on hand; their contact information is listed in the [MHS staff directory](https://mhs.fccps.org/o/mhs/staff).
 2. Email the yearbook club teacher lead and ask for senior portraits for the senior map.
 They will share a folder with you on Google Drive containing all the portraits.
    - These images will be in alphabetical order with file names of 00001.jpeg, 00002.jpeg, etc.
    ![Screenshot of numbered senior portraits](resources/readme/shared_portraits.png)